KofiAdu/KofiAdu/README.md

 # Hi, I'm Kofi Agyekum

-I'm a Fullstack Developer with strong experience in building scalable web apps and data pipelines, and a growing focus on machine learning and geospatial technologies.
+I'm a Software Developer with strong experience in building scalable web apps and data pipelines, and a growing focus on machine learning and geospatial technologies.
 I enjoy solving real-world problems through code—whether it's interactive dashboards, smart analytics, or mapping systems.

 ---